 Tips for booking London-Hamburg-Copenhagen at www.raileurope.com:

-Anyone from any country can use www.raileurope.com, it allows you to book all your train tickets together in one place, in plain English, international credit cards accepted and fares shown in multiple currencies.
+Using www.raileurope.com allows you to book all your train tickets together in one place, in plain English, international credit cards accepted and fares shown in €, £ or $.
 There's a small booking fee.

 It can help to specify Brussels as a via station if you want to see journeys with an easy same-station change in Brussels, rather than also seeing journeys via Paris.
 At www.raileurope.com, click More options and enter Brussels (any station).

-You print your own ticket, or you can load the Eurostar ticket into the Eurostar app, and show the DB ticket on your laptop or phone.
+You print your own tickets or can show them on your phone.

 -